 Raise your hand if you love mac and cheese.
-If your hand is up, you’re going to really love this incredible mac and cheese.
+If your hand is up, you’re going to LOVE this incredible mac and cheese.
 It truly has it all.
 Meat, pasta and vegetables baked in a rich Alfredo sauce.
-Maybe you’ve noticed, I’m a little obsessed lately with using a light Alfredo sauce in many of my dishes but I just love this rich, tasting sauce.
+Maybe you’ve noticed, I’m a little obsessed lately with using a light Alfredo sauce in many of my dishes but I just love this rich tasting sauce.
 It’s so versatile.
-In this casserole, it allows you to add a lot less cheese that’s normally used to make mac and cheese.
+In this casserole it allows you to add a lot less cheese that’s normally used to make mac and cheese.
 But, this dish couldn’t taste any richer, bordering obscene!!!
-Each serving has 277 calories, 9 grams of fat and 7 Weight Watchers POINTS PLUS.
+Each serving has 277 calories, 9 grams of fat and 8 Blue WW Freestyle SmartPoints and 8 Green.
 My husband said it’s his very favorite recipe right now and he loves decadent tasting meals.
 Simply fabulous!

 Prep Time: 25 minutes

 Ingredients for Casserole:

 1½ cups (6 oz) uncooked whole wheat or whole grain penne pasta, I used Barilla Whole Grain